 In September, I attended a pollinators panel discussion.
 It centered around ‘Protecting our Pollinators,’ and five experts in bees, monarchs, and native prairies shared the importance of conservation on the local level.
 Simple things like planting wild flowers in your backyard or donating to hyperlocal land restoration groups can have critically important impacts.

 The EarthX event highlighted a local North Texas initiative called The Great Seed Bomb (GSB), an innovative approach to pollinator habitat restoration.
 GSB is a 15-mile bike ride in which cyclists throw seed balls, filled with native wildflower and milkweed seeds, from their bikes onto trails and grassy areas.
 This family-friendly and fun event actively restores local habitat, raises awareness for pollinators, and raises funds to continue conservation work.

 In other words, the Great Seed Bomb is the hyperlocal approach we need.
-Plus, the founder Jillian Jordan (different, much cooler Jillian than the author of this blog), is a total boss.
+Plus, the founder Jillian Jordan, is a total boss.